ChathuminaK/JuriAid_App_Backend/README.md

 ## 👥 Authors & Acknowledgments

-Developed as part of legal AI research at [Your Institution].
+Developed as part of legal AI research at SLIIT.

 **Research Areas**:
 - Knowledge Graphs for Legal Domain